AndreiPopa1906/Yolov3/README.md

    ```

 ## 🤓 Learn as You Build
 Check out the well-documented codebase to follow every step of the process—from dataset preprocessing to evaluation.
-Perfect for building your portfolio or acing that next job interview.